jestasgameland/clozequizmaker/README.md

 Cloze Quiz Generator v1.2

 An app for automating the creation of cloze (fill-in-the-blank) vocabulary and grammar activities.
-Powered by the Tatoeba corpus.
+Powered by the Tatoeba corpus and Mecab tokenizer.

 DIRECTIONS:
 - First unzip the "data.zip" file.
 This is a set of JSON files each containing a chunk of the Tatoeba corpus.
 Then the app can be run as normal.